StuyCCC/stuyccc.github.io/Beginners/Topics.md

 - Typical Problem Structure
 	- in-file and out-file
 	- practice reading different data types from formatted files
-		- note that this is kind of tedious in Python, so practice is important
+		- note that this is kind of tedious in Python, so understanding it is important

 - Program Efficiency and Speed
 	- limitations of the machine (about 10,000,000 computations per second)